Gagan Biyani

-Gagan Biyani (born May 30, 1987) is an Indian-American serial entrepreneur, marketer, and journalist.
-He was a co-founder of Udemy, an online education company, and was co-founder and CEO of Sprig, a food delivery company.
+Gagan Biyani (born May 30, 1987) is an American of Indian descent serial entrepreneur, marketer, and journalist.

 Life and career

 Biyani was born to Indian parents in Fremont, California.

 Early career

-Biyani attended University of California, Berkeley, and received a bachelor's degree in economics.
+Biyani attended the University of California, Berkeley, and received a bachelor's degree in Economics.
 He began his career working at Accenture before transitioning into technology entrepreneurship and journalism.
 As a journalist, he covered mobile applications and technology at TechCrunch.
 While there, he wrote a number of investigative journalism pieces, including one about a PR firm that was writing fake reviews on the App Store.
 He broke the story in TechCrunch.
 According to The New York Times, the findings led to an FTC investigation and Biyani's findings were quoted by the FTC's official documents.

 Udemy

 In 2009, Biyani co-founded Udemy, one of the first MOOC platforms.
 Courses are offered across a breadth of categories, including business and entrepreneurship, academics, the arts, health and fitness, language, music, and technology.
 Most classes are in practical subjects such as Excel software or using an iPhone camera.

 At Udemy, Biyani focused mainly on marketing, instructor acquisition, investor relations, finance, business development, and public relations.
-As of 2018, the company claims to have over 24 million students and offer more than 80,000 courses from thousands of teachers.
+As of 2018, the company claims to have over 24 million students and offers more than 80,000 courses from thousands of teachers.
 As of 2019, Alexa counts Udemy among top 500 most-visited websites.